P-CATION Logo

 The real problem is not the file, but the follow-up process

-In many companies, documents first end up somewhere:
+In many companies, documents initially just end up somewhere:

 • in an inbox without clear next steps